2024 Read with Jenna Book Club List: The Best Books Ranked (+PDF)

 Beautiful Country

 A moving memoir of life as a Chinese immigrant in America.
-Qian and her family moved to America for opportunity, but hurdle after hurdle is thrown their way.
+Qian and her family moved to America for opportunity, but hurdle after hurdle was thrown their way.

 As her parents try to put food on the table, we learn about the immigrant experience through the eyes of Qian as a child.
 From her near-constant hunger to trying to acclimate to her new school system, Wang writes in a way that makes the reader feel what she felt.